Secvara/website/content/_index.md

 ##### Hero
 ###############
 hero_section:
-    title: For organizations where <span>security</span> isn’t optional — it’s <span>mission-critical</span>
+    title: "Beyond Simple <span>Compliance</span> — Secvara <span>SECURE</span>"
     details: >-
-        We provide on-demand security leadership and support that adapts to your industry, your infrastructure, and your risk profile.
-From executive-level strategy to hands-on protection, you get security that scales with you — without compromise.
+        We provide on‑demand security leadership that adapts to your industry, your infrastructure, and your risk profile.
+Secvara <strong>SECURE</strong> is our right‑sized program: start with a one‑time Security Risk Assessment (<strong>SECURE Aware</strong>), then scale through <strong>Foundations</strong>, <strong>Pillars</strong>, or <strong>Spire</strong> for the ongoing oversight and execution you need — exactly when you need it.
     btn: https://cal.com/secvara/pre-sra
     outbound: true